collapsed-stacks/atheism/questions/1687/looking-for-a-good-atheist-childrens-book-or-book-series.md

 - posted by: [Lauren Ipsum](https://stackexchange.com/users/-1/71-lauren-ipsum) on 2010-12-29
 - score: 1

-<p>"The Greek Gods" by Evslin &amp; Hoopes, for much the reason Satanic Puppy mentions.</p>
+"The Greek Gods" by Evslin & Hoopes, for much the reason Satanic Puppy mentions.

 ## Answer 1698